sled-rs/sled-rs.github.io/perf.md

 code is faster for realistic workloads.

-Many code changes that run faster in microbenchmarks will run more slowly when combined with real business logic, because the microbenchmark is able to use a lot more CPU cache than it would be able to when running with a real workload.
+Many code changes that run faster in microbenchmarks will run more slowly when combined with real program logic because the microbenchmark is able to use a lot more CPU cache than it would be able to when running with a real workload.